selenium12/SpringerNature/README.md

 # Code
 ## TestBase.java
 It serves as a base class to the project in which project setup has been done.
-Here, firefox driver is getting initilized and output file is created for results
+Here, firefox driver is getting initilized by launching the url.

+TestNG annotations are used Example: BeforeTest and AfterTest
+### BeforeTest
+The annotated method will be run before any test method belonging to the classes inside the <test> tag is run.
+### AfterTest
+The annotated method will be run after all the test methods belonging to the classes inside the <test> tag have run.

-# HomePage.java
+# Search.java
+## Search result Method:
+Here, search operation is performed with the keyword "Research".Searchresult is stored in the variable 'test'
-## Test Method:
+## no result Method:
-Here, springer link site is getting launched and search operation is performed with the keyword "Research".
+Here, search operation is performed with the keyword "+++".NO result message is stored in the variable 'test'
-If results has displayed then it will get stored in Printwriter out put file or it will enter into else loop and display no results found message.